scality/Zenko/swarm-production/README.md

 $ bin/search_bucket.js -a accessKey1 -k verySecretKey1 -b bucket1 -q "userMd.\`x-amz-meta-color\`=\"blue\"" -h 127.0.0.1 -p 8000
 ```

-You can see the Spark Master UI at port 8080
+You can see the Spark Master UI at port 8080.
+Check out the Livy UI at port
-Check out the Livy UI at port 8998
+8998.

-## Further improvements
+## Further Improvements

-* Allow using an external environment vars file
+* Allow use of an external environment vars file.
-* Include a log collection and visualization component
+* Include a log collection and visualization component.
-* Include healthchecks in the `zenko/cloudserverserver` image
+* Include health checks in the `zenko/cloudserverserver` image.
-* Explain how to scale/troubleshoot services and replace the storage node
+* Explain how to scale/troubleshoot services and replace the storage node.